-If you’ve answered yes to these questions, you could be entitled to start a claim.
-After you’ve read this guide and understand your rights more, please call one of our specialist advisors for assistance with beginning your claim.
+If you’ve answered yes to these questions, you could be entitled to start a probation period claim.
+After you’ve read this guide and understand your rights more, please call one of our specialist advisors for assistance with beginning your accident at work claim.

 We’ll explain, later in this guide, that an employer cannot discipline any employee for making a claim.
 They’ll have insurance in place to cover them, so don’t feel put off from claiming compensation that you could be entitled to.

 A probationary period is used by employers to ensure that the new employee is able to do the job they’ve been employed to do.
 It essentially acts as a safety net for the employer and gives them time to assess someone’s suitability.